StarRocks/starrocks/docs/administration/User_privilege.md

      GRANT REPOSITORY ON SYSTEM TO ROLE recover_tbl;
      --Grant the privilege to create tables in corresponding databases.
      GRANT CREATE TABLE ON DATABASE <db_name> TO ROLE recover_tbl;
+     --Grant the privilege to load data into any table in a database.
+     GRANT INSERT ON ALL TABLES IN DATABASE <db_name> TO ROLE recover_db;
+     -- Grant the privilege to export data from the table you want to back up.
+     GRANT EXPORT ON TABLE <table_name> TO ROLE recover_tbl;
      ```

    - Grant the privileges to perform partition-level backup and restore operations: